radiant-rstats/radiant/README.md

 ## Source code

-The source code is available on GitHub at <https://github.com/radiant-rstats>. `radiant.data`, offers data loading, saving, viewing, visualizing, combining, and transforming tools. `radiant.design` builds on `radiant.data` and adds tools for experimental design, sampling, and sample size calculation. `radiant.basics` covers the basics of statistical analysis (e.g., comparing means and proportions, cross-tabs, correlation, etc.) and includes a probability calculator. `radiant.model` covers model estimation (e.g., logistic regression and neural networks), model evaluation (e.g., gains chart, profit curve, confusion matrix, etc.), and decision tools (e.g., decision analysis and simulation).
+The source code for the radiant application is available on GitHub at <https://github.com/radiant-rstats>. `radiant.data`, offers tools to load, save, view, visualize, summarize, combine, and transform data. `radiant.design` builds on `radiant.data` and adds tools for experimental design, sampling, and sample size calculation. `radiant.basics` covers the basics of statistical analysis (e.g., comparing means and proportions, cross-tabs, correlation, etc.) and includes a probability calculator. `radiant.model` covers model estimation (e.g., logistic regression and neural networks), model evaluation (e.g., gains chart, profit curve, confusion matrix, etc.), and decision tools (e.g., decision analysis and simulation).
 Finally, `radiant.multivariate` includes tools to generate brand maps and conduct cluster, factor, and conjoint analysis.

 These tools are used in the _Business Analytics_, _Quantitative Analysis_, _Research for Marketing Decisions_, _Consumer behavior_, _Experiments in firms_, _Pricing_, and _Customer Analytics_ classes at the Rady School of Management (UCSD).